maltesermailo/android_kernel_pantah/Documentation/admin-guide/kernel-per-CPU-kthreads.rst

 		due to the rtas_event_scan() function.
 		WARNING:  Please check your CPU specifications to make sure that this is safe on your particular system.
-	f.
+	g.
 If running on Cell Processor, build your kernel with CBE_CPUFREQ_SPU_GOVERNOR=n to avoid OS jitter from
 		spu_gov_work().
 		WARNING:  Please check your CPU specifications to make sure that this is safe on your particular system.
-	g.
+	h.
 If running on PowerMAC, build your kernel with CONFIG_PMAC_RACKMETER=n to disable the CPU-meter,
 		avoiding OS jitter from rackmeter_do_timer().